ikev2cert - manipulate the Internet Key Exchange Version 2 (IKEv2) certificate database

 This command can also be used to import the CA's public certificate.

 An error occurred.
-Writes an appropriate error message to standard error.
+Writes an appropriate error message to the standard error.

 See attributes(5) for descriptions of the following attributes: